iossifovlab/snakeobjects/documentation/gettingStarted.rst

 Step 3
 ^^^^^^

-We then use the ``sobject prepareObject`` command to prepare the projects for execution:
+We then use the :option:`sobjects prepareObjects` command to prepare the projects for execution:

 .. code-block:: bash